 Where reasonable, this Officer will assist in fulfilling the roles of the Executive that are not covered by other Executive Officers and/or assist other Executive Officers with their roles.

-Political Representative
+Disabilities Representative

 The Disabilities Representative is responsible for advocating for Disabled Student members, ensuring their interests, rights, and wellbeing are represented, respected, and advanced within the Association’s welfare and equity matters, and on campus.